mozilla/chromeless/packages/jetpack-core/docs/widget.md

     loaded.
 If the widget's content is an image then use the `onLoad` event instead.
 It is called as `onReady(event)`. `event` is the standard DOM event object.

+  @prop [tooltip] {string}
+    Optional text to show when the user's mouse hovers over the widget.
+If not given, the `label` is used.
 </api>

 ## Functions ##